dart-lang/language/working/augmentation-libraries/feature-specification.md

 Augmentations aren't allowed to *replace* code, so they mostly add entirely new declarations to the surrounding type.
-However, function and constructor augmentations can fill in a body for an augmented declaration that is lacks one.
+However, function and constructor augmentations can fill in a body for an augmented declaration that lacks one.

 More precisely, a function or constructor declaration (introductory or augmenting) is *incomplete* if all of: